burn/.github/profile/README.md

 #  All my code, factored into small, seperately usable, chunks

-“For the simplicity on this side of complexity, I wouldn't give you a fig. But for the simplicity on the other side of complexity, for that I would give you anything I have.”
+"I wouldn't give a fig for the simplicity on this side of complexity; I would give my right arm for the simplicity on the far side of complexity"
--― Oliver Wendell Holmes
+--  Oliver Wendell Holmes, Sr..

 “Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius — and a lot of courage to move in the opposite direction.”
 ―- E.F.
 Schumacher